What Was The Top Blog Post of 2016

 The Top Blog Post – What Happened in 2016?

 2016 has been a great year for Conversion-Uplift as I now offer conversion rate consultancy services to a range of organisations.
 I also migrated from Tumblr to a WordPress and published a Glossary of Conversion Marketing.
 This has over 250 pages of definitions and examples from the commercial world.

 But what caught your imagination most in 2016?
-Here are my most popular posts of 2016:
+Here are my most popular blog posts of 2016:

 3. Optimisation solutions – Digital marketing toolbox – with over 300 solutions.
-A regular favourite with anyone wanting to optimise their site or app.
+A regular favourite blog post for anyone wanting to optimise their site or app.

 5. Testing solutions – Which A/B & MVT testing solution should you choose?
 Now includes AI solution from Sentient Ascend.